-The good news is there are some sensible, clear answers to the question.
+The good news is that there are some sensible, clear answers to the question.

-The bad news is there are some (nearly as) sensible, clear answers to the answers.
+The bad news is that there are some (nearly as) sensible, clear answers to the answers.

 But, in order to get to the argument (in a follow-up article to this one), I need to lay the groundwork with an analysis of the usual answers that we can give.

-Standardly the argument against interest is that it is exploitative.
+Standardly, the argument against interest is that it is exploitative.
 A rich person is one who has lots of money, and he is in a position to lend.
-A poor person has little money and is in need of lending money.
+A poor person has little money and is in need of a loan.
 If he takes out an interest-bearing loan, the net transfer will be from the poor to the rich, which is counter-intuitive and exploitative on all but a really hardline analysis.

 But what about the case of a doctor who earns £100,000 a year, who wants to take out a mortgage and pay £1000 a month for 25 years, and own his house at the end of it, rather than £1000 a month in rent for 25 years and own nothing at the end of it?
 The bank benefits and the doctor benefits – that doesn’t seem exploitative right?